-It can be surprising to find out that you’re enabling someone to continue on with an addiction and accepting that you have been supporting an unhealthy behavior is the first step to switching from enabling behavior to healthy behavior—and responding instead of reacting.
+It can be surprising to find out that you’re enabling someone to continue with addiction, and accepting that you have been supporting an unhealthy behavior is the first step to switching from enabling behavior to healthy behavior—and responding instead of reacting.

-The following are some of the most common examples of unhealthy enabling behaviors from Washington State Employee Assistance Program:
+Some of the most common examples of unhealthy enabling behaviors from the Washington State Employee Assistance Program include: